Last Updated on 17 December, 2020 by Veronica

 To exit St Louis, you must cross the river; you can do it through the “New Chains of Rock Bridge” or the “McKinley Bridge” since both have taken part in any of the historical paths of Route 66.

-Whether you cross by McKinley Bridge or the New Chains of Rock Bridge you will be following Route 66.
+Whether you cross by McKinley Bridge or the New Chains of Rock Bridge, you will follow Route 66.

 The first is to the south, and it is the one I recommend you follow as you can pass by Brooklyn, Venice and Granite City, and St Louis.
 You should follow the 203rd until you cross the 270th in Mitchell.

-If you do it through the Chains of Rock Bridge then you drive into the 270, but you’ll miss these villages through the Route 66 passed until the 50’s.
-In addition, between Granite City and Mitchell, along the highway there is a mustangs cemetery which is curious.
+If you do it through the Chains of Rock Bridge, you drive into the 270, but you’ll miss these villages through the Route 66 passed until the ’50s.

 *Note that these indications can change with time.